CDR Writers Nepal

 • The paragraph number where the competency is addressed

 The Summary Statement templates are available on the Engineers Australia website.
-Only one Summary Statement is required for all three Career Episodes, and it should be submitted as part of your CDR application.
+Only one Summary Statement is required for all three Career Episodes.

 5. Important Notes